10 Jaw-Dropping Places to See Near Kanab, Utah

 6. Coral Pink Sand Dunes

-Looking for a fun adventure to feel like a kid again?
-Grab your friends or your loved ones (or both) and head to Coral Pink Sand Dunes State Park.
-(Bring your pup, too!)
+Looking for a fun adventure that’ll make you feel like a kid again?
+Grab your friends or your loved ones (or both!) and head to Coral Pink Sand Dunes State Park.
+Be sure to bring your pup, too!

 Dog-Friendly?
 Yes!